 We add a new type of process to the system - a speculative process.
 A speculative process is created by forking a normal process the first time it blocks on a disk request.
 A speculative process is completely destroyed only when its parent process exits.
-The operating system treats speculative processes differently from normal processes only in order to: 1) ensure that speculative execution is safe (that is, speculative processes do not produce output or otherwise change the results of executing applications); 2) enable speculative processes to issue prefetches on behalf of their parent processes; and 3) restrict the resource utilization of speculative processes so that they cannot hurt the performance of normal processes.
+The operating system treats speculative processes differently from normal processes only in order to: 1) ensure that speculative execution is safe (that is, speculative processes do not produce output or otherwise change the results of executing applications); 2) enable speculative processes; and 3) restrict the resource utilization of speculative processes so that they cannot hurt the performance of normal processes.